Design: Martina Forejtová, Martina Havlová

 Area: 7,500 m2

-Jan Hus Park is situated in the middle of Prague - Čakovice square at the bottom of the former pond.
+Jan Hus Park is situated in the middle of Čakovice village square at the bottom of the former pond.

-Multigenerational design of Jan Hus Park allows all to find enjoyment in this open space.
-Some people might be inspired by the history, some may use this space to get active or on a hot day to relax by the water feature, others might be simply looking to rest.
+Multigenerational design of Jan Hus Park allows people of all ages to find enjoyment in this open space.
+Some might be inspired by the history, others may use this space to get active or on a hot day to relax by the water feature, a few might be simply looking to rest.
 Ideally positioned threshing floor area in the middle of the park is designed to host small social events, markets, performances or outdoor exhibitions.
-This is the reason why all necessary facilities such as public toilets, drinking water fountain and electrical points are also located at the same place.
+All essential facilities such as public toilets, drinking water fountain and electrical points are also located at the same place.
 Wide wooden staircase positioned above the area is a great place to sit down to enjoy the water feature or view any performances which may be taking place below.

 Perennial flower beds lined with many benches are designed to change colours throughout the seasons.
 First bulbs showing at early spring are then followed by asters in late autumn and gold coloured ornamental grasses.